James Armour (master mason)

 James Armour (15 January 1731 – 20 September 1798) was a master mason and father of Jean Armour, and therefore the father-in-law of the poet Robert Burns.
-His birth year was shown here as 1730.
-The Scotland's People database has no record of this year of birth for a James Armour.
-Wikitree and several other data sources have his birth date as 10th/24th January 1731.
-The Scotland's People database has this record but showing his baptism on 24 January 1731.
-His birth on the original Old Parish Record is shown as 15 January 1731 to John Armour and Margrat(sic) Picken in Kilmarnock.
-James named his first son John which would normally be after James's father i.e. John.
-The chances of there being two James's born on exactly the same date exactly one year apart appear very remote and the naming of the first child seems to validate the conclusion that James Armour was born in 1731 and not 1730.

 Life and background

 At Mauchline on 7 December 1761 he married Mary Smith, the daughter of stonemason Adam Smith.
 James died on 30 September 1798 and was buried in the family lair in Mauchline churchyard.
 His wife died in 1805 and was buried with her husband.

 Family

 James' eleven offspring with Mary, were, in birth order, John, Jean, James, Robert, Adam, Helen, Mary, Robert (2nd), Mary (2nd), Janet and Robert (3rd).
 Three siblings died in childhood.
 Dr John Armour was the eldest son who was born in Mauchline on 14 November 1762 and died in 1834.
 He had his practice in Kincardine-on-Forth where he died and was buried.
 He had two children, Janet and John, and married Janet Coventry on 10 March 1787.
 James and Mary's son James was born in Mauchline on 26 April 1767, married Betthaia Walker in 1794, Martha in 1818 and Janet in 1822.
 Their offspring were James and Betthaia.
 Adam Armour was named after Adam Smith, James Armour's father-in-law.

 The Armours' single-storey house stood in Cowgate, separated from John Dove's Whitefoord Arms by a narrow lane.
 Jean's bedroom window looked on to a window of the inn, thereby allowing Burns to converse with her from the public house itself.
 The Whitefoord Inn was often frequented by Burns and was also the meeting place of the so-called Court of Equity and linked to a significant incident in the life of Jean's brother Adam regarding the mistreatment of Agnes Wilson.